VenkMallikarjun/BENPPy/README.md

 # BENPPy: BayesENproteomics in Python
 Python implementation of BayesENproteomics.

-version 2.5.3
+version 2.5.6

 BayesENproteomics fits user-specified regression models of arbitrary complexity to accurately model protein and post-translational modification fold changes in label-free proteomics experiments.
 BayesENproteomics uses Elastic Net regularization and observation weighting based on residual size and peptide identification confidence, implemented via MCMC sampling from conditional distributions, to prevent overfitting.

-The initial proof-of-concept is described in our [preprint](https://www.biorxiv.org/content/early/2018/05/10/295527) and in the [Matlab version](https://github.com/VenkMallikarjun/BayesENproteomics).
+If you find this method useful, please cite our [manuscript](https://pubs.acs.org/doi/10.1021/acs.jproteome.9b00468).

-## Additonal features over BayesENproteomics Matlab implementation:
+## Additonal features over BayesENproteomics [proof-of-concept Matlab implementation](https://github.com/VenkMallikarjun/BayesENproteomics):
   * User-customised regression models to facilitate analysis of complex (or simple) experimental setups.
   * Protein and PTM run-level quantification (in addition to linear model fold change estimates) based on summation of user-specified effects.
   * No requirement to specify which PTMs to look for, BENPPy will automatically quantify any PTMs it can find (ideal for quantifying results obtained from unconstrained peptide search engines).